Hwasong-11C: History

-Hwasong-11C made its public debut on 14 January 2021 in a military parade.
-At the time of public debut, six Hwasong-11C launchers were seen, each launcher had two missiles.
+Hwasong-11C made its public debut on 14 January 2021 during a military parade, with six Hwasong-11C launchers participating.
 North Korea did not name these missiles.

-Hwasong-11C had its maiden flight test on 25 March 2021, and a further test-fire occurred on 28 September 2022.
-Between two test-fires, Hwasong-11C was displayed in the "Self-Defence 2021" military exhibition, as well as the 25 April 2022 military parade, when twelve Hwasong-11C missiles were displayed.
-Like the March 2021 tests, North Korea also opted to not disclose the missile's official designation in these appearances.
+Hwasong-11C underwent its maiden flight test on 25 March 2021, the first North Korean state media-reported ballistic missile test since March 2020.
+It was organized by the Academy of Defence Sciences.
+A further test-fire occurred on 28 September 2022.
+Between the test-fires, Hwasong-11C was displayed in the "Self-Defence 2021" military exhibition, as well as the 25 April 2022 military parade, when twelve Hwasong-11C missiles mounted on 5-axle launchers were displayed.

-The missile's official name was revealed in the KCNA's report on the new Hwasan-31 nuclear warhead in late March 2023.
+The missile's official name was revealed in the Korean Central News Agency's report on the new Hwasan-31 nuclear warhead in late March 2023, and continued testing resulted in a 4.5-ton warhead variant in July 2024.

-According to the International Institute for Strategic Studies (IISS), as of 2025, North Korea is possessing more than six Hwasong-11C launchers.
-These launchers are assessed as "in test" by the IISS.
+North Korea began mass production of Hwasong-11C in late 2025.
+According to the International Institute for Strategic Studies (IISS), as of 2026, North Korea is possessing more than six "in test" Hwasong-11C launchers.